Skip to content

 Protect the U.S. Refugee Resettlement Program

-The U.S. Refugee Admissions Program, which was established with strong bipartisan support in 1980, is a vital legal pathway to safety for refugees.
+The U.S. Refugee Admissions Program, which was established with strong bipartisan support in 1980, has long been a vital legal pathway to safety for refugees.
 For decades, this program has offered people facing persecution because of their religious beliefs, political opinions, race or other grounds protected under the law the opportunity to begin their lives anew and enjoy the freedoms we value in safety.

-According to World Relief’s recent report with our partners at Open Doors U.S., an unprecedented 120 million people worldwide have been forcibly displaced, including at least 365 million Christians live under the threat of persecution and discrimination.
+According to World Relief’s recent report with our partners at Open Doors U.S., an unprecedented 120 million people worldwide have been forcibly displaced, many of whom are Christians who faced persecution on account of their faith.
 As defenders of international religious liberty, we are concerned by an attempt to suspend refugee resettlement.
 Refugee resettlement has played a vital role in protecting Christian brothers and sisters from persecution and death, along with those persecuted for other reasons.

 World Relief has partnered with the federal government and with thousands of local churches since 1979 to help resettle refugees in the U.S. as a part of our command to care for those vulnerable to crises.
 One way we can do so is to faithfully steward the voices God has entrusted us with by advocating for a robust U.S. refugee resettlement program so that our fellow believers may find safe harbor to practice their faith.